Utkarsh-S-1110/Robotics-Automation-QSTP-2021/README.md

 # Robotics-Automation-QSTP-2021
-This will contain all the work the QSTP course.
+This will contain all the work the QSTP course organised ny BITS GOA.